Sports Funding Spending

 How will Blisland Primary School use its Sports Premium?

-This year the school continues to use the services of Oli Jones, who is an advanced skills practitioner.
-Oli, a passionate sportsman, will introduce and/or develop various disciplines including:
+This year the school has used the services of Mary Tyrell, who is an experienced PE teacher from St Cleer School.
+She will introduce and/or develop various disciplines including:

 - Staff CPD through observations, lesson breakdowns and whole school inset training.